My appeal to the Indian Government - Make BIM Mandatory for Public Infrastructure Projects

 Nagpur Metro is also one of those major public infrastructure projects which have successfully used and implemented Building Information Modelling (BIM).
 I have been personally involved in this aspect of the project, and I am sure that BIM has allowed Nagpur Metro to reap benefits in the form of cost-cutting and time-saving.

 Nagpur Metro Rail Project leveraged BIM to accelerate work and control costs.
 During a conference in Singapore in 2017, Mr. Brijesh Dixit – MD, Nagpur Metro Rail Project highlighted the following points:

 • Cost savings of around 12% has been achieved concerning logistics travel and staff days.
-It is expected to grow up to 15% by the end of completion of the project.
+It is expected to grow up to 15% by the end of the completion of the project.

 • The end of the project anticipates a reduction of overhead costs from 5% to 3.5%.